 - 38 CFR 4.16(b): It is the established policy of the Department of Veterans Affairs that all veterans who are unable to secure and follow a substantially gainful occupation by reason of service-connected disabilities shall be rated totally disabled.
 Therefore, rating boards should submit to the Director, Compensation Service, for extra-scheduler consideration all cases of veterans who are unemployable by reason of service-connected disabilities, but who fail to meet the percentage standards set forth in paragraph (a) of this section.
 The rating board will include a full statement as to the veteran’s service-connected disabilities, employment history, educational and vocational attainment and all other factors having a bearing on the issue.

-This is a catch-all provision that allows consideration of a veteran’s claim even when the usual requirements of subsection (a) are not met.
+This catch-all provision allows consideration of a veteran’s claim even when the usual requirements of subsection (a) are not met.
 To recap, the VA generally refers to a claim as a TDIU claim when the two conditions are met: 1) a veteran has one service-connected disability with a 60% or more disability rating or has two or more service-connected disabilities with a combined rating of 70% or more, and 2) there is medical evidence of unemployability.

 If the veteran satisfies these two conditions, then he will be entitled to a 100% disability rating, even though he does not satisfy that 100% disability rating under the schedule.
 See 38 C.F.R. § 4.16(a).
 An extra-scheduler rating, on the other hand, applies to veterans who are unemployable due to their service-connected disability(ies), but whose disability(ies) does not meet the percentage requirements under § 4.16(a).
 See 38 C.F.R. §4.16(b.)
 A veteran can be rated 100% disabled under both a TDIU or extra-schedular theory.
 See Bowling v.
 Principi, 15 Vet.App.
 1, 5-9 (2001).